Ciara (100 Strength Concentrated Cologne) 1973

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 A popular perfume by Revlon / Charles Revson for women, released in 1973.
-The scent is resinous-oriental.
+The scent is resinous-spicy.
 The longevity is above-average.
 The production was apparently discontinued.

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.